whyisjacob/UsefulThings/CommandLine/LinuxCommandLine.md

  - How to unzip files
 	 - `$ gzip -d path/to/file.txt`
 	 	 - Note: you may need to use the `sudo` command
+#### Log Files
+ - The most important command is "tail".
+Tail can be used to read the last lines from a file.
+	 - `$ tail -n 100 /file/path/mail.log`
+ - To get all newly added lines from a log file in realtime on the shell, use the command
+	 - `$ tail -f /file/path/mail.log`
+ - If you want to get the last 1000 lines from a log file and they do not fit into your shell window, you can use the command "more" to be able to view them line by line.
+	 - ` $ tail -n 1000 /file/path/mail.log | more`